MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

   - This allows teams to have more independent control but moves away from the principle of defining your system state in a single repository to improve the central configuration, visibility and control of deployments to a cluster.
   - Setting up multiple repositories should be considered for multi-tenancy needs.
 There is role-based access control (RBAC) and security built-in to limit what configuration a team/tenant assigned to a specific repository can apply, such as only allowing deployment to certain namespaces.

+See additional ways of structuring your repository in the [Flux Guide](https://fluxcd.io/docs/guides/repository-structure/).

 ### Application & Platform Configuration

 Platform Operators and Application Operators have several options for managing Kubernetes configuration, the following are choices:

 - Raw Kubernetes YAML files that represent YAML specs for each Kubernetes API object you are deploying, this approach works well for single environments.
 The drawbacks to using raw YAML files is that customizing becomes difficult when you begin to incorporate multiple environments as you need to then duplicate YAML files, and there is not a good method of re-use.
 - [Helm](https://helm.sh/) is a package management tool for Kubernetes objects.
 It’s a valid option for Cluster Operators to install third-party off-the-shelf applications.
 Be aware of using its templating too heavily as a configuration management tool for internal applications as it can become complex to manage as the templates grow.
-  - If using Helm, Flux has the Helm Controller built into it, allowing one to declaratively manage Helm Chart releases with Kubernetes manifests.
+  - If using Helm, Flux includes a Helm Controller, allowing one to declaratively manage Helm Chart releases with Kubernetes manifests.
 You can create a _HelmRelease_ object to manage that process.
 - Kustomize is a Kubernetes native configuration management tool and introduces a template-free way to customize application configuration.
-  - If using Kustomize, Flux has a Kustomize-controller which specialized in running continuous delivery pipelines for infrastructure and workloads defined with Kubernetes manifests and assembled with Kustomize.
+  - If using Kustomize, Flux includes a Kustomize-controller which specialized in running continuous delivery pipelines for infrastructure and workloads defined with Kubernetes manifests and assembled with Kustomize.
 You can create a Kustomization object to manage that process.
 - With Azure Arc-enabled Kubernetes, there is a list of available extensions which become managed and supported by Microsoft instead of requiring you to manage the lifecycle and support of the component.
 Some of these have Open-Source alternative options, an example of this is the Azure Key Vault Secrets Provider.
 Managing it outside of the extension process allows you more control of these components but adds an additional overhead of support and lifecycle management.

 ### Continues Integration and Continues Delivery (CI/CD) Flow